Last Updated on: 8th October 2023, 02:01 pm

 Thermometer and Hygrometer

-You’ll need a thermometer so you’ll always know the temperature within the tank.
+You’ll need a thermometer to measure the temperature in the tank.

-A digital hygrometer is a must, but hygrometers often need to be re-calibrated to work properly.
+A digital hygrometer is a must, but hygrometers often need to be re-calibrated to work.
 So, if your hygrometer displays an unusual humidity level, ensure the hygrometer isn’t reading inaccurately.

 Water Bowls, Items for Hiding, and Decorative Items